-As the high level of interaction already evidences, the approaches that we have in place enable all of the children to get super levels of engagement.
+As our high level of interaction evidenced, the approaches that we offer enable all of the children to get super levels of engagement.
 Use the hyperlinks for examples in each area of the school.
-The platforms that are being used in different parts of the school are:
+The following information highlights how Tudor Primary responded to the school closures of the recent past:

 Nursery and Reception- Tapestry